Black History Month activities to do with your children

 by Adejumoke Ilori |

-Black culture has shaped many elements of modern-day society, including the food we eat, books we read, the music we listen to, our hairstyles and the clothes we wear.
+This year's Black History Month theme is reclaiming narratives, marking a significant shift towards recognising and correcting the narratives of Black history and culture.
+Black culture has shaped many elements of modern-day society, including the food we eat, books we read, music we listen to, hairstyles, and clothes we wear.

-Sometimes, it can be tricky trying to explain to a child the history of black culture.
-So, here we have shared 9 children’s activities for Black History Month by age group that you can experience with your children to continue the conversation.
-It is also a good way for parents to communicate, bond and interact with their little one.
+Sometimes, explaining the history of black culture to a young child can be challenging.
+So, we have shared ten children’s activities for Black History Month by age group that you can experience with your children to continue the conversation.
+These activities are also a good way for parents to communicate, bond, and interact with their little ones.

 Black History Month activities for toddlers